vegaprotocol/ethdenver2022/README.md

 Vega believes that the web3 community can help build the future of DEFI derivatives.
 We're super excited to see what you come up with during the hackathon.

 ## Judging Criteria

+### The In-Person hackathon has ended, but the virtual hackathon continues to 20th March 2022 :) Anyone can participate! <a href="#how-to-submit-your-entry">How do I submit my entry?</a>

 This year at ETH Denver, we'll be judging bounties with the following criteria: